Alexis Ohanian Bought Billboards To Welcome Serena Williams Back To Tennis, & People Are Freaking Out

-Returning to work after giving birth isn't an easy feat for any woman.
-And it's especially not easy for a grand slam tennis champion.
-But Serena Williams' husband had a plan to get her back into the swing of things.
+After giving birth, it's incredibly hard for a woman to just jump back into the work force, especially if you're a grand slam tennis champion and the greatest of all time.
+But luckily, Serena Williams' support system made sure she was prepared.
 Williams is returning to play her first tournament after giving birth in September — the last time she played was at the 2017 Australian Open, which she won while eight weeks pregnant, of course.
-And, while she's on her way to the BNP Paribas Open in Indian Wells, California, next week, her husband, Alexis Ohanian, set up four billboards along the Palm Springs highway to show his support, according to E!
+And, while she's on her way to the BNP Paribas Open in Indian Wells, California, next week, she can check out how her husband, Alexis Ohanian, set up four billboards along the Palm Springs highway to make her feel loved and supported, according to E!

 The Reddit cofounder designed the series of billboards starring the athlete and their 5-month-old daughter, Alexis Jr., and they read: "Greatest momma of all time.
 Serena Williams G.M.O.A.T. - Alexis Jr + Sr." Of course, fans of the athlete and her family are absolutely loving it.

 "No, but seriously.
 Very cool Dad'ing there, buddy.
 Olympia and Serena are both blessed to have you.
 You're an incredible role model for men everywhere.
 Keep it up!" one Twitter user wrote.
 Another wrote, "Are there anymore Alexis Ohanians somewhere ?

 #askingformyself?"
 One said, "This is exactly the sort of thing wealthy people should be blowing their money on."
 And one asked, "Best husband of all time?"

 Pretty much, yes — he is the best husband of all time.

 "These just went up on alongside I-10 into Palm Springs," Ohanian captioned the pictures of the advertisements on his Twitter. "@olympiaohanian & I wanted to welcome her back to tennis.
 Designed them myself, with some help from Jr. #GMOAT."